TheSavageTeddy/RoxBot/README.md

 **RoxBot** is an all purpose bot that seeks to be the one bot that can do anything you need.
 It's development is highly active with new updates being pushed out every 2-48hrs.

 ## Features
-* Private BedWars Server
+* Private Bedwars Server
-    * Our bot has a built-in command that starts your very own private bedwars server
+    * Our bot has a built-in command that starts your very own private bedwars server, which other people can join and play with you by connecting to the IP address provided
 * Music Commands
     * Play Youtube Video from URL
     * Search through youtube videos from keywords